erobinson-aaalife/dbt_training_database_docker/README.md

 Please note that this database is local, and has no ability to connect externally.

 <sup>1</sup> If you don't specify a password, the password will be `password`.
 For any non-training exercise, this is a terrible security practice and should never be done.
-### Running DBT jobs inside the container
-Run the following command to open a shell session inside the Docker container:
-`docker exec -it dbt-training bash`

-Within the container, you should be able to run DBT commands as if you were working from your local computer.